soren-alexandersen/VinylSessions/privacypolicy.md

 We use the information processed by Vinyl Sessions strictly to:

-Provide core functionality (managing your Vinyl Sessions and wishlist)
+Provide core functionality and understand user behavior to improve the app.

-Recognize albums and fetch metadata when you request it
+Recognize albums and fetch metadata when you request it.

-Sync your collection between your devices via iCloud, if enabled
+Sync your collection between your devices via iCloud, if enabled.

-Improve the app’s reliability and fix bugs (via anonymous diagnostics/crash data)
+Improve the app’s reliability and fix bugs (via anonymous diagnostics/crash data).

 We do not: